Updated: December 1, 2016

-The following table describes the principal editions of SQL Server.
-For more information, see Features Supported by the Editions of SQL Server 2012
+The following table describes the editions of SQL Server.

 On an Internet server, such as a server that is running Internet Information Services (IIS), you will typically install the SQL Server client tools.
 Client tools include the client connectivity components used by an application connecting to an instance of SQL Server.

 NOTE: Although you can install an instance of SQL Server on a computer that is running IIS, this is typically done only for small Web sites that have a single server computer.
 Most Web sites have their middle-tier IIS systems on one server or a cluster of servers, and their databases on a separate server or federation of servers.

 You can install just the SQL Server client components on a computer that is running client/server applications that connect directly to an instance of SQL Server.
 A client components installation is also a good option if you administer an instance of SQL Server on a database server, or if you plan to develop SQL Server applications.